Welcome, I’m Sophie,

 I recognise that there can be a lot to consider when beginning therapy and welcome any questions you may have prior to arranging an initial consultation.

-Please be in touch via email at sophiebarnestherapy@gmail.com and I will endeavour to respond within two working days.
+Please be in touch using the form above, or via email at sophiebarnestherapy@gmail.com, and I will endeavour to respond within two working days.
+My practice days are Monday to Thursday.

 Sophie Barnes